 It can pick up 1080i HD signals from up to 150 miles away.
 This antenna is so effective you can mount it in your attic, and it will still pick up a crystal clear signal The Yagi receives two signal types.
 It is compatible with UHF and VHF channels, which means more content for you.

 The Yagi meets and often times exceeds the Consumer Electronics Association standards.
 This means RCA outdoor antennas are not only reliable, but they are also safe for you and your family.
-Click here to see the best price.
+Check Price.

 2. Vansky Outdoor 150 mile HD TV Antenna – Remotely Adjusted HD Quality